Ski tours • St. Johann in Tirol region

 Ski tour areas in the Kitzbühel Alps!

 Many ski tours in the Wilder Kaiser are often possible right through to May (Schneekar, Griesner Kar).
 Quite a lot is available in the middle of winter too and the rugged rock formations of the Kaiser mountains inspire on every single tour.
-The starting point for Wilder Kaiser tours are the Wochenbrunneralm, the car park beneath Graspoint-Niederalm and Kaiserbach valley (the toll road is only open in the spring).
+The starting point for Wilder Kaiser tours are the Wochenbrunneralm, the car park beneath Graspoint-Niederalm and Kaiserbach valley.

 Kelchsau is a long north-south valley, that branches off at Hopfgarten im Brixental.
 At the toll area, the valley splits into the "Kurzer Grund" (right) and the "Langer Grund" (left).
 Even on the ascent there are lots of lovely tours, on both sides (Lodron – 1925m, Schwaigberghorn – 1990m).
 The bases that offer several options are Gasthof Wegscheid (1148m), Neue Bambergerhütte (1761m) and Erla Brennhütte (1213m).
 From the summits in the Kelchsau (Schneegrubenspitze, Salzachgeier, Schafsiedel etc.) you get to enjoy a superb view to the Hohe Tauern, including the Großvenediger.